February 5, 2020 @ 7PM: HEPAW

-Holden Evening Prayer was written in 1985-86 when Marty Haugen was the musician-in-residence at Holden Village.
-The simple vespers service follows a traditional Lutheran form while using contemporary and inclusive language.
-It has been adopted around the world, and the liturgy is used weekly at Holden Village, where the service is known as Vespers '86.
+Written in 1985-86 by Marty Haugen during a musical residency at Holden Village, Holden Evening Prayer is a simple Lutheran vespers service that follows traditional form while using contemporary and inclusive language.
+Since then, the service has been adopted around the world and continues to be used weekly at Holden Village where it is lovingly known as Vespers '86.

 - Host an event!
 Events have been held in churches, community centers, and homes.
-Fill out this form to have your event posted on the map below, allowing those in your area to join the celebration.
-If you need to make changes after submitting your event, please email firstname.lastname@example.org
+Fill out the form below to add your event to the HEPAW Map.
+If you need to make changes after submitting your event, please email the Education & Programming Lead.

 For Your Information

 - This year, Holden Village will celebrate Holden Evening Prayer Around the World on Wednesday, February 5, 2020.
 However, if you would prefer to celebrate on a different day during the same week, feel free to choose a day that works best for your community.